Skip to Content

 “One thing I try not to do is speak from emotions, because sometimes emotions can drive different actions,” Lee said.
 “But I think this doesn’t bring stability, and I think that when you want to change a culture you have to have a plan.”

-Critics are concerned that the decision could remove administrators with institutional knowledge, which they say is crucial for successfully operating the school during a significant transition.
+Critics are concerned that the decision could remove administrators with institutional knowledge, which they say is crucial for successfully operating the school during the opening of the new Minnie Howard campus.
 Six of the seven ACHS upper administrators began their positions since the beginning of last school year, and all of them were hired in 2021 or later.
-On the other hand, six of the 10 assistant principals began their current positions since 2021.
+In contrast, six of the 10 assistant principals began their current positions since 2021.
 The other four have been at ACHS as long as 13 years.**

 “The upper management of this school has been something of a revolving door over the last 15 years,” said teacher Jordan Payton*.
 “On the contrary, there are assistant principals who have been here for a pretty extensive period of time, who know the building, who know the kids, who are effective at leading their teams”